All Episodes

 Now, do I want Republicans to do that as a means of revenge?

-And I I have a fidelity to that.
+And I have a fidelity to that.

-Should real crimes that I believe have been committed on a very high level in a multitude of areas that I have chronicled in depth, comprehensively on this show and on TV.
+Should real crimes that I believe have been committed on a very high level in a multitude of areas that I have chronicled in depth comprehensively on this show and on TV, should they be investigated and prosecuted?

 Absolutely.

-And you know, you're assuming because I say, you know, I don't support going after people for nothing or making it up.
+And, you know, you're assuming because I say, you know, I don't support going after people for nothing or making it up.

 You don't have to make it up with them because they've done it.